UBD-AIIT-Global-Project/documents/other/development_environment/setup4web.md

 ## 3. Create a shortcut of Git-Bash on desktop

 You only start "shortcutMaker.exe", and you find "Git-Bash" on your desktop.
 "shortcutMaker.exe" is this repository.
 Please download it.
 You use this shortcut from now on.

 ## 4.Make a Virtual environment

-Sorry, now under construction.
+Sorry, it's now under construction.